giovannymassuia/terminal-graph/MONITORING-GUIDE.md

 | **external** | MB (C++ objects) | Native memory usage | 0-100MB |

 **Recommended for most monitoring: `--metric heapUsed`** (shows actual MB usage)

+### Interactive Features

+During monitoring, you can:
+- **Press R** to reload all data from the beginning of the log file
+- **Press C** to clear the screen and reload
+- **Press Q** to quit cleanly
+- Use these to reset your view without restarting the monitoring process!

 ### Memory Patterns to Watch For